Meningitis in your words

 While in A&E, I was sent for a CT scan as they thought I had a brain tumour.
 The results came back as clear so I was sent for an MRI and again the results were clear.

-Eventually, I was given a lumber puncture but due to the pain they had to stop.
+Eventually, I was given a lumbar puncture but due to the pain, they had to stop.
 I was put on antivirals and admitted to a ward.
 The next day, I was given heavy pain relief and another lumbar puncture was carried out, this time they managed to do it and it came back that I had viral meningitis and encephalitis.
 I remember the doctor telling me that if I left it any later to come into hospital, I would have been dead in 48 hours.

 It was confirmed that the blister rash was shingles and this is what caused the meningitis and encephalitis.
 I was in hospital on drips for ten days.